| name | openai-responses |

 Polymorphic Outputs

-The Responses API returns multiple output types instead of a single message.
+Returns 8 output types instead of single message:

 message |